DigitalGlobe/gbdxtools/docs/user_guide.rst

 Getting access to GBDX
 -----------------------

-All operations on GBDX require credentials.
+All operations on GBDX require credentials. gbdxtools expects a config file to exist at ~/.gbdx-config with your GBDX credentials.
+(See formatting for this file here:  https://github.com/tdg-platform/gbdx-auth#ini-file.)

 Instantiating an Interface object automatically logs you in:

 .. code-block:: pycon

    >>> from gbdxtools import Interface
    >>> gbdx = Interface()

-gbdxtools expects a config file to exist at ~/.gbdx-config with your GBDX credentials.
-See formatting for this file here:  https://github.com/tdg-platform/gbdx-auth#ini-file.
 To get a GBDX username, password and API key, please email GBDX-Support@digitalglobe.com.
 For future reference, remember that your credentials are listed in https://gbdx.geobigdata.io/account/user/settings/.